axanthos/orange3-textable/docs/doc/count.rst

 the segments will be exploited.
 The **Merge** contexts checkbox enables the program to globally count the units in the whole context segmentation.

-The **Info** section indicates the sum of frequencies in the output table, or the reasons why not table is emitted (no input data or total frequency is zero).
+Below the **Send button**, the user finds indications such as the sum of frequencies in the output table, or the reasons why not table is emitted (no input data or total frequency is zero).